 - 1. To promote child protection and safeguarding as a priority. - 2.
-To support the designated child protection lead in logging and reporting child protection concerns, ensuring they are able to attend conferences and core group meetings. - 3.
+To support the designated safeguarding lead in logging and reporting safeguarding concerns, ensuring they are able to attend conferences and core group meetings. - 3.
 To support the governing body in their child protection and safeguarding role. - 4.
 To ensure all recruitment is carried out appropriately. - 5.
 To ensure the single central record is maintained and up to date. - 6.
-Ensure all staff, supplies and volunteers are issued with the most recent copy of the summary of 'Keeping Children Safe in Education'.

-- 7. Ensure staff induction includes the school's Child Protection (CP) Policy, Staff Behaviour Code and details of the designated CP lead teacher. - 8.
-To ensure all staff and governors receive approved external training every two years and the designated child protection teachers update their training at least every two years.
+Ensure all staff, supplies and volunteers are issued with the most recent copy of the summary of 'Keeping Children Safe in Education'. - 7.
+Ensure staff induction includes the school's Safeguarding and Child Protection Policy, Staff Code of Conduct and details of the designated safeguarding lead. - 8.
+To ensure all staff and governors receive approved external training every two years and the designated safeguarding leads update their training at least every two years.